budspencer1/Meteor-Terminator/README.md

   3. Open src/vcpp/MeteorTerminator.vcxproj file
   4. Edit your source and click to "Compile" Button

+  NOTE: For any information about anything read docs/UserGuide.txt
+  NOTE: (just for players who use x64 builds) i only compile for Win64 on release

 Resources:

   Sounds: Much sounds were taken from Cube 2: Sauerbraten